phenixcoin/Phenixcoin/README.md

 Phenixcoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
- - 1.5 minute block targets
+ - 50 second block targets
- - Diificulty retarget every 480 blocks
+ - Diificulty retarget every 108 blocks
  - subsidy halves in 840k blocks (~4 years)
  - ~168 million total coins
  - 50 coins per block